Ahmmos/food_Hub/README.md

 ## Food Hub
-It's a website that shows food recipes , just choose your ingredient and the recipe will show to you
+It's a website that shows food recipes, just choose your ingredient and the recipe will show to you
 ## language use
 JavaScript, CSS, Bootstrap, Html
 ## API Used